shubham-lingam/glassdoor-data-science-jobs-eda/README.md

-# 💼 Glassdoor Data Science Jobs — Exploratory Data Analysis
+# Glassdoor Data Science Jobs — Exploratory Data Analysis

----

-## 📌 Project Overview
+## Project Overview

 The Data Science job market has grown across industries, locations, and company types, creating opportunities for professionals with analytical and technical skills.

-This project performs an Exploratory Data Analysis (EDA) of Glassdoor Data Science job listings to understand hiring patterns, salary ranges, company ratings, locations, and industry demand.
+This project presents an Exploratory Data Analysis (EDA) of Glassdoor Data Science job listings to understand hiring patterns, salary ranges, company ratings, locations, and industry demand.

-The analysis was developed using **Python, Pandas, NumPy, and Matplotlib** in a Kaggle Notebook.
+The analysis was developed using Python, Pandas, NumPy, and Matplotlib in a Kaggle Notebook.

 ---

-## 🎯 Business Objective
+## Business Objective

-The objective of this project is to transform Data Science job listing data into meaningful business insights.
+The objective of this project is to transform Data Science job listing data into meaningful analytical insights.

 The analysis focuses on: